-The specific object of the study is the impact of environmental variables on migration, thus on the right-hand side of the regression a proxy of the environmental change is included.
-Slow-onset events are typically defined as gradual modifications of temperature, precipitation and soil quality.
+The specific objective of the study is the impact of environmental variables on migration, thus on the right-hand side of the regression a proxy of the environmental change is included.
+Slow-onset events are typically defined as gradual modifications of temperature, precipitation, and soil quality.
 Respectively, three dummies \textit{temperature, precipitation} and \textit{soil degradation} are created.
-Each of these phenomena is measured in different ways, and the use of a specific kind of measurement is relevant for the outcome.
+Each of these phenomena is measured in different ways, and the use of a specific kind of measurement is relevant to the outcome.
 Both temperature and precipitation have been measured in levels (simple level or trend of temperature/precipitation); deviation, as the difference between levels and long-run averages; and anomalies, mostly calculated as the ratio of the difference between the level and the long-run mean and its standard deviation.
 Soil degradation includes events such as desertification, soil salinity, or erosion.
-Additionally, we also code the time lag considered concerning the time units of the dependent variable: whenever the period considered corresponds to the same time-span as the dependent variable the lag is zero, while it takes values more than zero for any additional period before the dependent variable time-span.
+Additionally, we also code the time lag considered concerning the time units of the dependent variable: whenever the period considered corresponds to the same period of the dependent variable the lag is zero, while it takes values more than zero for any additional period before the dependent variable time-span.
+This control also allows us to account for varying time-frames in different studies, including situations where migration spans several years or occurs suddenly in the aftermath of a natural disaster.
 The second battery of coded variables refers to fast-onset events, which can be also defined as natural hazards or extreme events.
 The main classification of fast-onset events reflects the one reported in Section \ref{sec: review}: \textit{geophysical} (earthquakes, mass movements, volcanic eruptions), \textit{meteorological} (extreme temperature, storms - cyclones, typhoons, hurricanes, tropical storms, tornadoes), \textit{hydrological} (floods and landslides) and \textit{climatological} (droughts or wildfires).
 Fast-onset events also differ in the way they are measured.
-Possible measures are: occurrence (when the measure is a dummy capturing if the disaster happened or not), frequency (the count of events occurred in the area), intensity (i.e. Richter scale for earthquakes, wind speed for tornadoes, etc.), duration (length of the occurrence of the event) and losses (when the disaster is measured in terms of the affected population, number of deaths or injured people, number of destroyed houses or financial value of the damaged goods).
+Possible measures are occurrence (when the measure is a dummy capturing if the disaster happened or not), frequency (the count of events that occurred in the area), intensity (i.e. Richter scale for earthquakes, wind speed for tornadoes, etc.), duration (length of the occurrence of the event) and losses (when the disaster is measured in terms of the affected population, number of deaths or injured people, number of destroyed houses or financial value of the damaged goods).
 As for slow-onset events, we code a continuous variable capturing the time lag of the event concerning the dependent variable.
 A dummy capturing whether the coefficient refers to multiple disasters is also included.